Toward a Shared Goal: Uniting Researchers, Providers, and Community to Promote a Better Understanding of MAPs

 - Application for financial assistance: March 8

-- Lodging reservations at conference hotel: May 22 (but rooms may run out earlier)
+- Lodging reservations at conference hotel: May 22 (after that, rooms are not guaranteed and rates may increase)

 - Registration: June 1 (Financial assistance applicants should register after receiving a decision on their application.)